coolony/kiwi/README.md

 </ul>
 ```

-In order to maintain compatibility with earlier Kiwi releases, `_eachLoop` is provided as an alias for `$each`.
-This will be dropped in a next version.
+In order to maintain compatibility with earlier Kiwi releases, `_eachLoop` is provided as an alias for `$each`, and `$each.parentLoop` as an alias for `$each.parent`.
+This will be dropped in a future release.

 #### Empty clause